 By defining your wants and needs with prospective partners, you will also save time and avoid getting stuck with someone who can’t or won’t meet those needs.

-4. Communication Ease
+4. Communication is Smooth

 How easy is it for you to communicate with the person you are currently talking to and considering a relationship with?